ParisNeo/SQT/README.md

 ## PyQtGraph

 pyqtgraph is a powerful scientific graphs plotter tool.
 It is more useful when it comes to plotting fast realtime data than matplotlib.
-You can use pyqtgraph along with sqtui as sqtui.
-As it actually support using either of pyqt5 and pyside. pyqtgraph needs this environment variable to be set correctly to select the right backend:
+You can use pyqtgraph along with sqtui as pyqtgraph actually support using either of pyqt5 and pyside.

+pyqtgraph needs this environment variable to be set correctly to select the right backend:
 - PYQTGRAPH_QT_LIB

 SQTUI, does this automatically, when it identifies the installed library, it sets this variable.
-So allyou have to do is first import sqtui then import pyqtgraph.
+So all you have to do is first import sqtui then import pyqtgraph.

 In the following example, you'll need to install pyqtgraph and numpy